Advertisement

 Compare prices

 Drug prices differ according to zip code and among pharmacies.
 Before filling your prescription, call different locations for estimates.
 Remember that discount stores like Walmart and Target often run specials and may have member discounts.
-Also, don’t overlook small, mom-and-pop pharmacies.
-Surprisingly, they can be cheaper than national chains and may be willing to negotiate prices.
+Also, don’t overlook small, independent pharmacies.
+They can be cheaper than national chains and may be willing to negotiate prices.
+If your insurance has the option, you may want to look into a mail-order pharmacy, too.

 pharmacist talking to patient